Since being founded in 2017, Nisa has employed 31 women on their journey towards a bright career in Aotearoa.

 A year after arriving in Aotearoa, less than a fifth of people from refugee and migrant backgrounds are employed.
 After three years, only a quarter of women from refugee backgrounds find employment.* Lack of employment is an obstacle to feeling truly valued and integrated into a community.

-We've paid out $1.5 million in wages since Nisa was founded.
+We've paid out over $1.7 million in wages since Nisa was founded.

 We make an impact